Introduction

 Flags

-• --license: Configure only the license key.
-(Configure using email address or license key)
+• --license: Validate and update only the license using the purchase email address or license key.

 QUICKDEPLOY_IP=1.2.3.4